christophermayfield/christophermayfield/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=+I'm+Chris+Mayfield!+Welcome!)](https://git.io/typing-svg)

-I'm a Software Engineer based in the Inland Empire.
+I'm a Therapist & Software Engineer based in the Inland Empire.
 I'm passionate about AI and currently working on a foundation model to assist therapists in their work.
 Feel free to reach out!!!